lydell/eslump/README.md

 requested, so I hacked that in as well.

 eslump has successfully found lots of little edge cases in Prettier, so it evidently works.
-But there are no tests.
-(I’ve just gone meta and fuzz-tested it using itself basically.)
+But there aren’t many tests.
+(I’ve mostly gone meta and fuzz-tested it using itself basically.)

 From the beginning eslump was only ever intended to be a CLI tool, but other people have started to want to use eslump's code generation as an npm module, so